drupalwxt/helm-drupal/docs/architecture.md

 - Cert-manager: Using Let's Encrypt, providing automatic certificate issuance and renewal
 - Open Policy Agent: Provides enforcement of defined policies (for example, using images from authorized sources only)

-#### Canadian Digital Services

-The Canadian Digital Services (CDS) develops all of their applications to run in a Kubernetes-based environment on Google Cloud.
-They are actively involved in promoting Kubernetes, DevOps and other modern workflows across the Government of Canada.
-They are launching tools suchs as GC Notify, their Security Goals compliance reporting tool, and work closely with GC Tools and GC Connex.

 #### Others

 Many others across the Government of Canada, municipalities and internal Government agencies are actively and/or investigating Kubernetes.
 This includes Shared Services Canada (SSC) through their investigation into a managed cloud platform powered by OpenShift (Kubernetes) for use by other departments.
 The Communication Security Establishment (CSE) is leveraging Kubernetes in their on-premise computing environment, running cloud native technologies in a restricted environment.